satyakonmsft/skype-docs/Skype/Trusted-Application-API/docs/RegistrationInAzureActiveDirectory.md

 ---
-title: Registering your application in Azure AD
+title: Registering your application in Azure Active Directory (AD)
 description: This article shows you how to register your service application in the Azure Portal.
 ---